A Day In The Life: Behind the Scenes of a Well-Oiled Golf Machine

 “You come as a guest, but you return as a friend,” says Jensen.

 Yeah, even up here, thumbing the minerals away from HVAC grates, there’s an understanding that this is indeed the golf business and customer retention is paramount.

 “In my opinion, I just want the customer to come back here,” Jensen says.
 “There are so many opportunities for golf all over the valley, that I want them to say, ‘Everything looks great, everything functions properly.
 Let’s come back here and play again.’”

-Beneath the purr of the AC units, another hum is at play.
+As the AC started to purr, we needed a specialist in ac repair to get everything working smoothly.
 Inside the administrative offices, golf is seen outside the windows, but reference to a wedge is more often related to the cost or billing of lettuce.

 Her dog Karmara at her feet on a casual Friday, Woodhaven accounting head Kaye Apolskis crunches numbers on a QuickBooks accounting program and an EZLinks club software system popular in the world of golf business.

 While she’s a jock, the numbers before her divert from a scorecard of birdies and bogeys.
 Overseeing 800 membership accounts, along with payroll and more than 100 vendors, this would all seem more math than golf.